Testicular pain evaluation

 - Antibiotic medication if a bacterial infection is present

-In cases that require more than simple pain relief treatments or medication, your MinuteClinic provider will refer you for further evaluation in a different medical setting.
+In cases that require more than simple pain relief treatments or medication, the MinuteClinic® provider will refer someone for further evaluation in a different medical setting.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.